-Section 6-208(b)4 of the Illinois Vehicle Code prohibits anyone with a fourth or subsequent arrest on or after Jan.
-1, 1999, in any state, resulting in a fourth or subsequent conviction for driving under the influence of alcohol or other drugs; leaving the scene of an accident involving personal injury or death; reckless homicide; or any combination thereof, from applying for a license or permit.
-Both the Illinois driving record and a petitioner’s out-of-state driving records on the Federal National Driver Register Problem Driver Pointer System (PDPS) will be considered in determining whether there is such a fourth or subsequent arrest and conviction.
-If there is, driving relief is not available to that petitioner in Illinois.
+Section 6-208(b)4 of the Illinois Vehicle Code states that anyone with a fourth or subsequent arrest on or after January 1, 1999, in any state, resulting in a fourth or subsequent conviction for: driving under the influence of alcohol or other drugs; leaving the scene of an accident involving personal injury or death; reckless homicide; or any combination thereof is revoked for life in the State of Illinois.
+However, the offender may apply for "termination" of the Illinois revocation under the following criteria:

 - Petitioner must serve 10 years under the last/most recent revocation;